PengzhaoWu/PengzhaoWu/README.md

-- 👋 Hi, I’m @PengzhaoWu
+- 👋 Hi, I’m Pengzhao Wu
-- 👀 I’m interested in reinforcement learning, autonomous vehicles, Buddism and pychology
-- 🌱 I’m currently a PhD student in LSU
+-👀 Interests: Reinforcement Learning, Autonomous Vehicles, Buddhism, and Psychology -🎓 Current Role: PhD Student at LSU
-- 💞️ I’m looking to collaborate on anyone who are also intersted in reinforcement learning, autonomous vehicles, Buddism and pychology
+-🤝 Collaboration: Open to working with others interested in reinforcement learning, autonomous vehicles, Buddhism, and psychology
-- 📫 How to reach me: pwu7@lsu.edu
+-📧 Contact: pwu7@lsu.edu

 <!---
 PengzhaoWu/PengzhaoWu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.